opencv/opencv/doc/tutorials/objdetect/traincascade.markdown

 The work with a cascade classifier inlcudes two major stages: training and detection.
 Detection stage is described in a documentation of objdetect module of general OpenCV documentation.
-Documentation gives some basic information about cascade classifier.
+This documentation gives some basic information about cascade classifier.
 Current guide is describing how to train a cascade classifier: preparation of the training data and running the training application.

 ### Important notes